iterative/dvc.org/content/docs/start/data-pipelines.md

 ### 💡 Expand to see what happens under the hood.

-`dvc repro` relies on the <abbr>DAG</abbr> definition which it reads from `dvc.yaml`, and uses `dvc.lock` to determine what exactly needs to be run.
+`dvc repro` relies on the <abbr>DAG</abbr> definition that is read from `dvc.yaml`, and uses `dvc.lock` to determine what exactly needs to be run.

-Meanwhile, the `dvc.lock` file is similar to a `.dvc` file — it captures hashes (in most cases `md5`s) of the dependencies and values of the parameters which were used.
+The `dvc.lock` file is similar to a `.dvc` file — it captures hashes (in most cases `md5`s) of the dependencies and values of the parameters that were used.
 It can be considered a _state_ of the pipeline:

 ```yaml
 schema: '2.0'